 How To Find The Range Of A Square Root Function

-Sep 23, 2025 · 7 min read
+7 min read

 Understanding the Basics: Domain and Range

 Before diving into the specifics of square root functions, let's clarify the fundamental concepts of domain and range.
-The domain of a function is the set of all possible input values (typically represented by 'x') for which the function is defined.
+And the domain of a function is the set of all possible input values (typically represented by 'x') for which the function is defined.
 The range is the set of all possible output values (typically represented by 'y' or 'f(x)') that the function can produce.

 Think of a function like a machine.
 The domain is what you can put into the machine, and the range is what comes out.
 A square root function, denoted as f(x) = √x, has a specific restriction on its domain because you cannot take the square root of a negative number within the realm of real numbers.